Mitsui & Co.’s Materiality 2015-2018

 Main risks and opportunities

 Risks arising from policies and legal systems related to the transition to a low-carbon economy, and risks to supply and demand in existing business resulting from the creation of new technologies and new markets; risks to companies' operations from cyclones and hurricanes caused by the physical effects of climate change, and risks to production volumes for agriculture, forestry, and fishery products from abnormal weather (high temperatures/drought); and higher environmental costs resulting from ecosystem destruction, degradation, etc., as a consequence of business activities.
-We estimate that climate change risks will likely materialize within six years.
+We assess these climate change related risks for more than six years, with a long-term perspective.

 Expansion of environment–related markets due to increased environmental awareness and the tightening of regulations; demand for high-efficiency power plants; creation of new business models through the circular economy and sharing; expansion of business domains as a result of energy diversification, such as sustainable energy; and handling of products and services that contribute to a low-carbon society by controlling energy consumption and greenhouse gas emissions.